mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 DefaultProvider.servers.testnet = ["wss://chipnet.imaginary.cash:50004"]
 ```

-Unlike SLP tokens, CashTokens do not have thier own namespace of wallet type - all token related methods are available from `Wallet` class directly.
+Unlike SLP tokens, CashTokens do not have their own namespace of wallet type - all token related methods are available from `Wallet` class directly.
 This means that you can send BCH and CashTokens in the same transaction.

 Furthermore, unlike SLP tokens, both fungible and non-fungible (NFT) tokens of the same category (tokenId) can share the same UTXO.
 Pure NFT just has its fungible token `amount` being 0.